-However, she did still socialise with trusted friends, and by 1948 there was a noticeable increase in sightings.
-One of those was on a yacht anchored in Toyon Bay with Hjördis and David, which presented the surreal sight of Garbo scrubbing the decks, David fishing off the side, and Hjördis (equally surprisingly) cleaning the cabins.
-“Her presence on the cruise was partly attributable to her friendship for Hjördis Niven, the movie actor’s Swedish wife,” The American Weekly wrote in January 1949.
+Garbo still socialised with trusted friends, and by 1948 there was a noticeable increase in sightings.
+One of those was with Hjördis and David on a yacht anchored in Toyon Bay, which presented the surreal sight of Garbo scrubbing the decks, David fishing off the side, and Hjördis (most surprising of all) cleaning the cabins.
+“Her presence on the cruise was partly attributable to her friendship with Hjördis Niven, the movie actor’s Swedish wife,” The American Weekly wrote in January 1949.

 Location, location, location (?!)

 David was understandably royally grumpy about being forced to uproot his family from Hollywood to England, again, especially for another overblown costume-disaster of a movie such as ‘The Elusive Pimpernel’.
 He hit back at Sam Goldwyn by being as awkward as possible, despite Hjördis’ misgivings.
 On arrival, he announced that he was only there for a quick costume-fitting, and then called in an allocated six-week holiday.

 “David decided it was time for a honeymoon” Hjördis recalled.
 “Suddenly he said: ‘We both need a holiday.
 Let’s just drop everything and we’ll have our honeymoon now!'”

 On 20th August David and Hjördis set off back to New York on the Mauretania, and then to Bermuda for a land-based honeymoon… via Hollywood. [!]
 David later admitted that his behaviour was “indicative of an unhinged mind”.